-Although the cost of an MBA degree can vary, the average tuition for a two-year full-time MBA program exceeds $60,000.
-If you attend one of the top business schools in the US, you can expect to pay as much as $100,000 or more in tuition and fees.
+Although the cost of an MBA degree can vary from institution to institution, the average tuition for a two-year full-time MBA program often exceeds $60,000.
+Candidates who choose to attend top business schools in the US will be surprised to see that the cost of studying MBA can go up to even $200,000.

 Public vs. Private MBA Program Costs